An introduction to 2d conformal field theory: Basics in conformal field theory

 which can be also interpreted as the generating function of the number $p(l)$ of the partition of $l$.
 The function is called the \textbf{Dedekind $\eta$-function}.

-We define the inner product according to our previous definition of the Hermitian conjugate \eqref{def-hemi-phi} : $L_m^\dagger=L_{-m}$.
+The inner product is defined following the previous definition of the Hermitian conjugate \eqref{def-hemi-phi}: $L_m^\dagger=L_{-m}$.
 Therefore the dual state $\ket{h}$ satisfies

-Then the inner product of two states $L_{-k_1}\cdots L_{-k_n}\ket{h}$ and $L_{-l_1}\cdots L_{-l_n}\ket{h}$ is
+Then the inner product of two states $L_{-\mu}\ket{h}$ and $L_{-\lambda}\ket{h}$ is

-This product can be evaluated using Virasoro algebra.
-We will see that the inner product of two states vanishes unless they belong to the same level.
-This inner product depends only on the highest weight $h$ and central charge $c$.
-For the representation theory to be unitary, which means it contains no negative-norm states, there must be a strong constraint on $(h,c)$.
-For instance, consider the norm of the state $L_{-n}\ket{h}$ \bea \bra{h}L_n L_{-n}\ket{h} = \bigg[2n h+\frac{1}{12}cn(n^2-1)\bigg]\bra{h}\ket{h}. \eea It is easy to see that the norm becomes negative for $n$ sufficiently large if $c<0$.
+This product can be evaluated using the Virasoro algebra.
+The inner product between two states vanishes unless they belong to the same level, and it depends solely on the highest weight \( h \) and the central charge \( c \).
+For the representation theory to be unitary, meaning it contains no negative-norm states, there must be strict constraints on \( (h, c) \).
+For example, consider the norm of the state \( L_{-n} |h\rangle \) \bea \bra{h}L_n L_{-n}\ket{h} = \bigg[2n h+\frac{1}{12}cn(n^2-1)\bigg]\bra{h}\ket{h}. \eea It is easy to see that the norm becomes negative for $n$ sufficiently large if $c<0$.
 Moreover, for $n=1$, we find that the theory with negative conformal dimensions is not unitary.